Unique Team Outing Ideas for Denver Companies (Updated for 2026)

 With its late-night hours and laid-back atmosphere, Gerard’s Pool Hall is one of the best things to do in RiNo.
 Inside, you’ll find seven billiards tables covered in bright blue felt, each generously spaced apart.

 Western art and emblems of Americana hang on the walls, and there’s an approachable bar serving craft cocktails, plus local and domestic beers.
-Play a few games with co-workers in its cool space and enjoy neighboring businesses including First Draft Taproom and food trucks parked outside Matchbox.
+Play a few games with co-workers in its cool space and enjoy neighboring businesses.

 Denver Botanic Gardens’ downtown location is one of the best places to host outdoor corporate events.
 Groups can explore diverse plant collections from alpine species to desert cacti, native varieties, and unique flora from far-off rainforests.
 Exhibits also overview a range of art mediums and pieces that celebrate the natural world.

-Additionally, this beloved local attraction hosts special events like its summer concert series and Blossoms of Light.
+Additionally, this beloved local attraction has several special events on its 2026 calendar, like a summer concert series and Blossoms of Light.
 Teams can also attend classes that cover topics like gardening, cooking, and wellness.

 Better known as Wash Park, this 165-acre urban oasis lies just south of downtown.
 It’s frequented by locals year-round, but especially in the summertime.
 Groups can enjoy bike and pedal boat rentals, scenic gardens, walking trails, and volleyball in the spacious center lawn.